cryptopunksnotdead/punks.journal/csv-types.md

 Now imagine a datafile with a hundred thousands records and seventy fields.
-How many crashes with exceptions and backtraces to you get for free?
+How many crashes with exceptions and backtraces do you get for free "under the hood"?

 Charles Oliver Natter (of JRuby Fame) writes: